core-wg/href/draft-ietf-core-href.md

 not yield the "same" URI, including equivalence under syntax-based normalization ({{Section 6.2.2 of RFC3986@-uri}}), but not including protocol-based normalization.
-Note that this exclusively is an objective for (absolute) CRIs, not for CRI references: these need to be resolved relative to a base URI, with results that may be equivalent or not depending on the base.
+Note that this objective exclusively applies to (absolute) CRIs, not to CRI references: these need to be resolved relative to a base URI, with results that may be equivalent or not depending on the base.

 # Comparison